In economic crisis, Angola votes for first new leader in 38 years

 Joao Lourenco, who has pledged to boost growth and fight corruption, would inherit an economy mired in recession as gaping inequality, soaring inflation and high unemployment squeeze poor Angolans who have benefited little from a decades-long oil boom.

-The People’s Movement for the Liberation of Angola (MPLA) is expected to remain in power but with a reduced majority.
-Its support has waned due to widespread political cronyism, though many Angolans remain loyal to the party that ended 27 years of civil war in 2002.
+The People's Movement for the Liberation of Angola (MPLA) is expected to remain in power but with a reduced majority.
+Its support has waned due to widespread political cronyism, though many Angolans remain loyal to the party that emerged victorious from 27 years of civil war in 2002.

+"I've been following the party (MPLA) all my life.
+I grew up with it," 33-year-old bakery owner Telma Francisco told Reuters outside a polling station in the capital.

-Voters were seen waiting in orderly queues on a cloudy morning in the capital Luanda when polling stations opened at 7 a.m.
+Voters like Francisco waited in orderly queues on a cloudy morning in the capital Luanda when polling stations opened at 7 a.m.
 (0600 GMT) as police and military manned street corners.

 Questions have been raised as to how much power Lourenco will have if he wins, given veteran leader Jose Eduardo dos Santos, 74, will continue as head of the MPLA and have potentially a sweeping say over decision-making.